 Pure cocaine production in the country has reached the highest levels ever recorded, according to DEA analyst Leah-Perle Bloomenstein.
 In past years, Colombian traffickers produced higher amounts of the drug, which led to more Americans to try it for the first time leading to more overdose deaths.

-If fentanyl continues to spread into the cocaine supply, it could put many more at risk for overdosing on the drug.
+If fentanyl continues to spread into the illicit drug supplies, it could put many more at risk for overdosing on the drug.
 Unfortunately, it could also dig deeper into the population that has been less affected by the epidemic of opioid addiction and death in the United States.

-If there is any silver lining to take from this situation, government studies estimate that regular cocaine use has remained steady over the past 10 years, which is less than 1 percent of the population, and those who seek treatment for cocaine abuse dropped steadily between 2006 and 2015.
+If there is any silver lining to take from this situation, government studies estimate that regular cocaine use has remained steady over the past 10 years, which is less than 1 percent of the population, and those who seek treatment for stimulant addiction dropped steadily between 2006 and 2015.

-The evidence supports the rise in cocaine abuse perhaps reaching epidemic levels, and all officials can do is be prepared.
-The extent at which the drug returns remains to be seen, but vigilance is our best tool at this moment.
+The evidence supports the rise in cocaine abuse that is perhaps reaching epidemic levels, and all officials can do is be prepared.
+The extent to which the drug returns remains to be seen, but vigilance is our best tool at this moment.

 History of Cocaine

-The purity of today’s cocaine is much less potent than in years past, and unfortunately, cocaine users must deal with the realities of tainted cocaine.
-In the past, cocaine would be laced with harmless products like baby laxatives, but today, the DEA is seeing more and more cases of fentanyl-laced cocaine leading to death.
-It makes the process of getting sober from cocaine fast a tad more difficult because we seldom see pure cocaine, but that doesn’t mean cocaine addiction is not possible.
+The purity of today’s cocaine is much less potent than in years past, and unfortunately, users must deal with the realities of tainted drugs.
+In the past, cocaine would be laced with inert products like baby laxatives, but today, the DEA is seeing more and more cases of fentanyl-laced cocaine leading to death.
+It makes the process of getting sober fast a tad more difficult because we seldom see pure cocaine.

-When someone uses high amounts of lesser-pure cocaine, they are going to deal with the same withdrawals as someone who consumes smaller amounts of purer cocaine.
-The most reliable method of abstaining from cocaine is to seek treatment.
+When someone uses high amounts of impure cocaine, they are going to deal with the same withdrawals as someone who consumes smaller amounts of the pure drug.
+The most reliable method of achieving sobriety is to seek treatment.

 Outpatient level of care is ideal for someone that needs to stay working or in school.
 If you need to get sober from cocaine fast, treatment is going to be your best long-term option.
 It is not a wise choice to abstain from drugs like cocaine on your own, and if you are serious about your sobriety, it is time to get help.

-Addiction worsens over time, so the health risks only grow the longer one waits.
+Addiction worsens over time, so the health risks only grow the longer you wait.
 One day, you could buy a tainted bag of cocaine that causes a deadly overdose.
-None of us wants that day to come.
-If you or someone you know is ready to face their addiction head-on and work to end a cocaine addiction, let The Palm Beach Institute help you.
+Or you may overdose on an especially pure dose that you didn’t expect to be so potent.